hortonworks/cloudbreak-docs/docs/customizations.md

 SmartSense subscription ID

     CB_TEMPLATE_DEFAULTS "minviable-gcp,minviable-azure,minviable-aws"
-Comma separated list of the default templates what Cloudbreak initialize in database
+Comma separated list of the default templates that Cloudbreak initializes in its database

     CB_UI_MAX_WAIT 400
 Wait timeout for `cbd start-wait` command

-    CERTS_BUCKET ""
-S3 bucket name for backup and restore certificates via `cbd aws [certs-restore-s3  certs-upload-s3]` commands

     CERT_VALIDATION "true"
-Enables cert validation in Cloudbreak and Autoscale
+When set to "true", enables cert validation in Cloudbreak and Autoscale

     CLOUDBREAK_SMTP_AUTH "true"
-Configures mail.smtp.auth in Cloudbreak
+When set to "true", configures mail.smtp.auth in Cloudbreak

     CLOUDBREAK_SMTP_SENDER_FROM "noreply@hortonworks.com"
 Email address of the sender